admincbib/phage_filter/README.md

 You can train your own model, for example for a specific contamination.
 Before training, you need to collect sequence data for training for three reference datasets: _viruses_ and _other_.
-Examples are provided by running `scripts/download_test_installation.sh` that will download `viruses.fasta` and `other.fasta` files.
+Examples are provided by running `scripts/download_test_installation.sh` that will download `viruses.fasta` and `bacteria.fasta` files for testing the installation.

 Training requires execution of the following steps:
-- prepare the training dataset for the neural network and Random Forest modules from fasta files with `prepare_ds.py`.
+- prepare the training dataset for the neural network with `prepare_ds.py`.
-- train the neural network and Random Forest modules with `train.py`
+- train the neural network with `train.py`

 The training will be done twice - for fragment sizes of 500 and 1000.